 Solar Grant Evaluation Criteria

-- Solar (electric or thermal) systems must be installed on:
+- Solar (electric or thermal) systems installed on the following structures are eligible:

 - facilities of site-based nonprofit entities operating in Boulder; or

-- on income qualified housing in Boulder that is owned and operated by a nonprofit; or
+- income-qualified housing that is owned and operated by a nonprofit in the City of Boulder; or

-- Applicants that intend to use alternative financing mechanisms, such as power purchase agreements (PPAs), may be considered on a case-by-case basis.
+- Applicants intending to use other financing mechanisms as alternatives to purchasing and owning the system, such as leases or power purchase agreements (PPAs), will be considered on a case-by-case basis.

 - There is no maximum grant amount; however, in most cases, no more than 50 percent of the total project cost after rebates, incentives and tax credits will be granted.

 - Grant amounts vary based on the amount of funding available.
 Funding is generated by sales and use tax on solar installations throughout the community.
 The total funding available in each grant cycle is announced approximately one month before grant applications are due.

 - In recent years, individual grants for nonprofits and residential buildings have ranged from $2,000 to $40,000.

 - Any tax consequences will be paid on the grant amount for the year received.
 Consult the IRS or your tax professional for details.

 - Grants will not be awarded for systems already installed or in-progress.

 - Grant money for each award will be dispersed after the system has been installed and the final installation invoice and passing inspection documentation has been submitted to the grant coordinator.

 - Grants must be used within one year of the date of the agreement.

 - Award recipients will be asked to sign an agreement stating the terms of receiving the funds.
 This includes a performance reporting provision that requires recipients to inform the city annually on the proper functioning and output of the system.